jkeller52/personal-site/src/pages/Index.md

   *A Gazebo simulation of NASA's Astrobee robot is being explored as a testbed for studying human-robot teamwork*

-Broadly, I'm curious about exploring the interactions of humans and machines within complex work.
+My research focuses on the intersection of people and technology, relating concepts from psychology and systems engineering to support design and evaluation of human-machine teams performing complex, mission-critical tasks.

 Here are some of the relationships I'm interested in exploring in my work:
 - Costs of coordination associated with different information exchange modes or communication strategies
 - Relationships between human and machines agents working towards common goals
-- Resource limitations, goal tradeoffs, and delegation of authority and responsbility
+- Resource limitations, goal tradeoffs, and delegations of authority and responsbility amongst teammates

 My interest in computational modeling and simulation frameworks offer a low-overhead testbed to envision, verify, and validate concepts of operations before investing resources to mature them.

 Emerging methods for simulating the dynamics of work in human-robot teams could guide the development of sophisticated systems that exhibit resilient behavior when pushed past their performance boundaries, as discussed in [Keller and IJtsma, 2021](https://jkeller52.github.io/files/testbed_requirements_final.pdf).
-In general, a more methodical, ecologically valid, and interdisciplinary approach is necessary to advance our robotic capabilities.
+In general, methodical, ecologically valid, and interdisciplinary approaches will necessary to support teamwork in complex environments where technology.
 No amount of centralized planning or software profenciency will make the perfect system, therefore a paradigm shift towards designing modular, contextually-aware adaptive systems is necessary.